 Catalogue: a document summarising all the lots featured in a given auction, including their provenance, the amount of wine in the bottle, the price estimate, and the reserve price.

 Commission: the successful bidder must add the cost of the buyer’s fee to the hammer price of their purchase.
-At iDealwine, this is 22.8% including VAT (for the year 2021).
+At iDealwine, this is 25.2% including VAT (as of 1 March 2023).

 Estimate: how much a bottle of wine is worth, according to our sellers’ team.
 They base their decision on a comprehensive database of market data and previous auction results.